-Blank forms of bid or estimate, the proper envelopes in which to inclose the same, the specifications and agreements, and any further information desired, can be obtained for Sewers, at Room 8; for Regulating and Grading, Room 5, and for Paving, Room 1, No. 31 Chambers street.
+Blank forms of bid or estimate, the proper envelopes in which to inclose the same, the specifications and agreements, and any further information desired, can be obtained for Sewers, at Room 8; for Regulating and Grad-ing, Room 5, and for Paving, Room 1, No. 31 Chambers street.

-ROLLIN M. SQUIRE, Commissioner of Public Works
+ROLLIN M. SQUIRE, Commissioner of Public Works.

-DEPARTMENT OF PUBLIC WORKS,

-COMMISSIONER'S OFFICE,

-ROOM 6, NO. 31 CHAMBERS STREET,

-NEW YORK, July 28, 1886.
+Department of Public Works, Commissioner's Office, Room 6, No. 31 Chambers Street, New York, July 28, 1886.

-BIDS OR ESTIMATES, INCLOSED IN A SEALED envelope with the title of the work and the name of the bidder endorsed thereon, also the number of the work as in the advertisement, will be received at this office until Tuesday, August 10, 1886, at 12 o'clock M., at which place and hour they will be publicly opened by the head of the Department and read, for-
+BIDS OR ESTIMATES, INCLOSED IN A SEALED envelope with the title of the work and the name of the bidder endorsed thereon, also the number of the work as in the advertisement, will be received at this office until Tuesday, August 10, 1885, at 12 o'clock M., at which place and hour they will be publicly opened by the head of the Department and read, for-

-No. 1.
-REPAIRS TO SEWER IN ONE HUNDRED AND FIRST STREET, between Second and Third avenues.

-No. 2.
-SEWERS IN EIGHTH AVENUE, between One Hundred and Fifth and One Hundred and Fourteenth streets, with connection to ex-isting sewer in One Hundred and Tenth street, east of Eighth avenue.

-No. 3.
-OUTLET SEWER IN EIGHTH AVENUE, between One Hundred and Fifty-third street and Harlem river.

-No. 4.
-ALTERATION AND IMPROVEMENT TO SEWERS IN ELEVENTH AVENUE, between Fourteenth and Seventeenth streets; and in Fourteenth street, between Tenth and Thirteenth avenues; and SEWERS IN ELEVENTH AVENUE, between Fifteenth and Sixteenth streets; and in Fifteenth street, between Tenth and Eleventh avenues.

-No. 5.
-SEWER IN WEST END AVENUE, between Sixty-fourth and Sixty-fifth streets; and in Sixty-fourth street, between Tenth and West End avenues.

-No. 6.
-SEWER IN SIXTY-SECOND STREET, be-tween Tenth aud Eleventh avenues.

-No. 7.
-SEWER IN SEVENTY-SIXTH STREET, be-tween Avenue A and East river.

-No. 8.
-SEWERS IN NINETY-SECOND STREET, between Ninth avenue and Boulevard; and in Tenth avenue, east and west sides, between Ninety-second and Ninety-third streets.

-No. 9.
-EXTENSION OF SEWER AT FOOT OF NINETY-SIXTH STREET, Hudson river.

-No. 10.
-SEWER IN ONE HUNDRED AND THIRD STREET, between Ninth and Tenth avenues.

-SEWER IN ONE HUNDRED AND FIFTH STREET, between First avenue and Harlem

-No. 12 SEWER IN ONE HUNDRED AND FORTY-THIRD STREET, between Boulevard and (Diagonal avenue) Hamilton place, with branches in Hamilton place (Diagonal avenue), between One Hundred and Forty-second and One Hundred and Forty-fourth streets.

-No. 13.
-RECEIVING-BASINS on the southeast corners of Seventy-ninth and Eightieth streets, on the northeast and southeast corners of Eighty-first street, on the northeast corner of Eighty-second street, and on the northeast and northwest corners of Eighty-third, Eighty-fourth, Eighty-sixth, Eighty-seventh and Eighty-eighth streets and West End avenue.

-No. 14.
-RECEIVING-BASINS on the northwest and southwest corners of One Hundred and First street and Third avenue, and on the north-east, northwest, southeast and southwest corners of One Hundred and Sixth street and member of the Common Council, head of a department, chief of a bureau, deputy thereof, or clerk therein, or other officer of the Corporation, is directly or indirectly interested in the estimate or in the work to which it relates or in the profits thereof.
+- No. 1.
+REPAIRS TO SEWER IN ONE HUNDRED AND FIRST STREET, between Second and Third avenues. - No. 2.
+SEWERS IN EIGHTH AVENUE, between One Hundred and Fifth and One Hundred and Fourteenth streets, with connection to ex-isting sewer in One Hundred and Tenth street, east of Eighth avenue. - No. 3.
+OUTLET SEWER IN EIGHTH AVENUE, between One Hundred and Fifty-third street and Harlem river. - No. 4.
+ALTERATION AND IMPROVEMENT TO SEWERS IN ELEVENTH AVENUE, between Fourteenth and Seventeenth streets; and in Fourteenth street, between Tenth and Thirteenth avenues; and SEWERS IN ELEVENTH AVENUE, between Fifteenth and Sixteenth streets; and in Fifteenth street, between Tenth and Eleventh avenues. - No. 5.
+SEWER IN WEST END AVENUE, between Sixty-fourth and Sixty-fifth streets; and in Sixty-fourth street, between Tenth and West End avenues. - No. 6.
+SEWER IN SIXTY-SECOND STREET, between Tenth and Eleventh avenues. - No. 7.
+SEWER IN SEVENTY-SIXTH STREET, be tween Avenue A and East river. - No. 8.
+SEWERS IN NINETY-SECOND STREET, between Ninth avenue and Boulevard; and in Tenth avenue, east and west sides, between Ninety-second and Ninety-third streets. - No. 9.
+EXTENSION OF SEWER AT FOOT OF NINETY-SIXTH STREET, Hudson river. - No. 10.
+SEWER IN ONE HUNDRED AND THIRD STREET, between Ninth and Tenth avenues. - SEWER IN ONE HUNDRED AND FIFTH STREET, between First avenue and Harlem - No. 12 SEWER IN ONE HUNDRED AND FORTY-THIRD STREET, between Boulevard and (Diagonal avenue) Hamilton place, with branches in Hamilton place (Diagonal avenue), between One Hundred and Forty-second and One Hundred and Forty-fourth streets. - No. 13.
+RECEIVING-BASINS on the southeast corners of Seventy-ninth and Eightieth streets, on the northeast and southeast corners of Eighty-first street, on the northeast corner of Eighty-second street, and on the northeast and northwest corners of Eighty-third, Eighty-fourth, Eighty-sixth, Eighty-seventh and Eighty-eighth streets and West End avenue. - No. 14.
+RECEIVING-BASINS on the northwest and southwest corners of One Hundred and First street and Third avenue, and on the northeast, northwest, southeast and southwest corners of One Hundred and Sixth street and Fourth avenue.